BradWBeer/valentine/README.md

 ## Notes

+* You can build the bindings.
+You will need SWIG and g++.

 * The CLOS file doesn't work yet.
-I'm having trouble finding *where* in the file the problem is.

-* There are redefined constants.
-I'll figure that out later.

-* You can build the bindings...mostly.
-You will need SWIG and g++.
-And you will need to make a few manual changes to swigbullet.lisp
+There are problems with package locks and methods with different numbers of arguments.

 ## To build: